deivgin/astro-blog/README.md

 # Astro blog website

-Project to get the basics of Astro down
+Project to get the basics of Astro down.